Harold Cummings

-Harold Oshkaly Cummings Segura (born 1 March 1992) is a Panamanian professional footballer who plays as a centre-back for Bolivian Primera División club Club Always Ready and captains the Panama national football team.
+Harold Oshkaly Cummings Segura (born 1 March 1992) is a Panamanian professional footballer who plays as a centre-back for Plaza Amador and captains the Panama national team.

 Club career

 Árabe Unido

 In 2009, he signed for Liga Panameña de Fútbol club Árabe Unido where he made 22 appearances.
 In 2011, he signed for Uruguayan Primera División club River Plate on loan.